 In the A/GFTC planning area, warming trends can already be observed in the historical weather patterns.
-In addition, severe weather events have had direct impacts on the A/GFTC region, including hurricanes Irene and

-Sandy, as well as more localized road washouts due to flooding.
+In addition, severe weather events have had direct impacts on the A/GFTC region, including tropical storm Irene and hurricane Sandy, as well as more localized road washouts due to flooding.
 According to the ClimAID report, the A/GFTC area is facing current and future climate change impacts due to:

 - Increases in annual average temperature: Warmer winters may reduce snow removal costs and extend the construction season.
-However, the increased frequency of freeze/thaw cycles can cause potholes, cracks, and frost heaves in pavement. - Increases in annual average precipitation, especially during the winter: When combined with warmer winters and more extreme storms, this may lead to an increase in icing events, which affect vehicular traffic, on-road freight movements, and aviation. - Extreme heat events: This can lead to damage of asphalt pavement and railroad tracks. - Increased storm intensities: Extreme storms can overload stormwater systems, leading to flash flooding, temporary road closures, and road washouts.
+However, the increased frequency of freeze/thaw cycles can cause potholes, cracks, and frost heaves in pavement. - Increases in annual average precipitation, especially during the winter: When combined with warmer winters and more extreme storms, this may lead to an increase in icing events, which affect vehicular traffic, on-road freight movements, and aviation.
+Ice jams can lead to winter flooding and road closures.
+This not only causes significant effects on transportation facilities, but to the surrounding environment as well. - Extreme heat events: This can lead to damage of asphalt pavement and railroad tracks. - Increased storm intensities: Extreme storms can overload stormwater systems, leading to flash flooding, temporary road closures, and road washouts.
 These events can also increase the potential for scouring of bridge foundations.
 High winds and intense storms can affect air transportation.